megalon/BeatSaber-UnofficialTrackEditor/README.md

 Open BeatSaberTrackEditor.pde

-Run the poject by clicking the play button.
-Press the Stop button to end.
+Run the project by clicking the triangular play button.
+Press the square stop button to end.

 ## Currently working on: